If we put gravity to test, gravity will put us to rest

 Thankfully, if we decide to stand up to our lower passions, our all-powerful, all-merciful Lord, Krishna, stands ready to strengthen us.
 And we will eventually have to stand up to those passions when our karmic distress becomes unbearable.
 Then, why not resist them now and save ourselves from a dark future?
 By linking devotionally with the Lord who wants the best life for us, why not start creating a better life right now?

 - What makes us put gravity or karma to test?

 - How are the consequences of defying karma worse than those of defying gravity?

-- How can we get the resolve to stop fooling around with the laws of karma?
+- How can we get the resolve to stand up to our lower passions?

 16.23 He who discards scriptural injunctions and acts according to his own whims attains neither perfection, nor happiness, nor the supreme destination.

 To know more about this verse, please click on the image

 Explanation of article: